opentelekomcloud-docs/distributed-cache-service/umn/source/service_overview/disaster_recovery_and_multi-active_solution.rst

    **Figure 6** Selecting different AZs

-Backup, configuration modification, and password change functions cannot be used during the fault.

 .. note::

-   You can deploy your application across AZs to ensure both data reliability and service availability in the event of power supply or network disruptions.
+   -  You can deploy your application across AZs to ensure both data reliability and service availability in the event of power supply or network disruptions.
+   -  Cross-AZ instances do not support password changes, command renaming, and specification modification when an AZ is faulty.